-- Support pop-up activities for festivals, events throughout the year. - Extend the Halifax Street mixed use zone further east to support the surrounding streets to densify and diversify. - Investigate opportunities to support public transport to increase connectivity to other areas of the city, including considering the City Connector bus service and additional tram connectivity. - Protect small businesses by maintaining small shopfront character and limiting the large tenancy spaces within larger developments. - Improve connections into the Adelaide Park Lands and throughout the local area by investing in public realm and local street greening. - Strengthen north-south active travel routes in the local area, including crossings of eastwest streets for people walking, wheeling and cycling, for increased accessibility.
+- Investigate options to activate Hurtle Square / Tangkaira through conversion of the service roads into shared, pedestrian priority spaces. - Support pop-up activities for festivals, events throughout the year. - Extend the Halifax Street mixed use zone further east to support the surrounding streets to densify and diversify. - Investigate opportunities to support public transport to increase connectivity to other areas of the city, including considering the City Connector bus service and additional tram connectivity. - Protect small businesses by maintaining small shopfront character and limiting the large tenancy spaces within larger developments. - Improve connections into the Adelaide Park Lands and throughout the local area by investing in public realm and local street greening. - Strengthen north-south active travel routes in the local area, including crossings of eastwest streets for people walking, wheeling and cycling, for increased accessibility.